-Nevertheless, recently a class of acoustic open resonators leveraging bound states in the continuum (BIC) was suggested to result in a high-$Q$ \cite{huang2021sound,huang2022general}.
-Yet, this study concerned airborne acoustics, and a lower frequency of a few kHz.
-If one turns to ultrasounds (MHz range in water) the currently available highest $Q$-factors are limited within the range of tens.
-This limitation arises due to a combination of factors including viscous damping, acoustic radiation losses, and/or material absorption.
-These effects collectively restrict the potential for achieving extremely high $Q$-factors in water \cite{hornig2022ultrasound}.
-In this work, we propose thus to take advantage of these BICs to realize the highest underwater ultrasound $Q$-factor resonator.
-For instance, BICs refer to a fascinating phenomenon in which wave modes are trapped in a region of space, despite being present in an open system that allows energy to flow in and out \cite{hsu2016bound,joseph2021bound,koshelev2020engineering}.
-The emergence of BICs paved the way for the creation of resonant structures with high-quality factor resonances \cite{hsu2016bound,joseph2021bound,koshelev2020engineering}.
-This development has far-reaching impacts, especially in acoustics and optics, where the phenomenon is being studied intensively.
-BICs were first discovered in quantum mechanics by von Neumann and Wigner, where they were explained as a result of symmetry in the spatial distribution of the potential used to describe the wave equation, i.e., they constructed a potential that possessed localized eigen-fields at zero energy \cite{von1993merkwurdige}.
-In quantum mechanics \cite{landau2013quantum}, a BIC refers to a state of a particle that is confined to a potential well, meaning that it has a tendency to remain localized in one region.
-BICs in quantum mechanics arise when the corresponding potential possesses a high degree of symmetry, interfering with outgoing waves in such a manner as to trap the mode within the energy continuum \cite{stillinger1975bound}.
-This enables the mode to persist over an extended duration, despite its surrounding being an open system \cite{le2011quantum}.
+BIC exhibit a captivating phenomenon where wave modes are trapped in a specific region of space, even within an open system that permits energy to flow in and out \cite{hsu2016bound,joseph2021bound,koshelev2020engineering}.
+The emergence of BIC paved the way for the creation of resonant structures with high-$Q$ resonances \cite{hsu2016bound,joseph2021bound,koshelev2020engineering}.
+Originally discovered in quantum mechanics by von Neumann and Wigner, BIC results from the symmetry in the spatial distribution of the potential used to describe the wave equation, thereby creating a potential with localized eigen-fields at zero energy \cite{von1993merkwurdige}.
+In quantum mechanics \cite{landau2013quantum}, a BIC refers to a state of a particle that is confined to a potential well, demonstrating a tendency to remain localized in one region.
+It arises when the corresponding potential possesses a high degree of symmetry, interfering with outgoing waves to trap the mode within the energy continuum \cite{stillinger1975bound}.
+Consequently, this enables the mode to persist over an extended duration, despite its surrounding being an open system \cite{le2011quantum}.